-Members are required to disclose material personal interests, including pecuniary and non-pecuniary interests, whether actual or perceived, that may be relevant to this appointment and the activities of the Committee throughout the life of their appointment.
-Specifically, Members are to disclose any interests that could be viewed by others as weakening either the individual's or the Committee's actual or perceived independence.
+Members are required to disclose interests and relationships, actual or perceived, relevant to this appointment and the activities of the Committee throughout the life of their appointment.
+Specifically, Members are to disclose any relationships that could be viewed by others as weakening either the individual's or the audit committee's actual or perceived independence.